whatsname1991/whatsname1991.github.io/_pages/about.md

 * My research interests lie in graph mining, recommender system and NLP.

 # News
+* Two of our papers are accepted by KBS 2020 and TII 2020!
 * One of our paper is accepted by EMNLP 2019!
-* Two of our paper are accepted by CIKM 2019!
+* Two of our papers are accepted by CIKM 2019!
 * One of our paper is accepted by DSAA 2019!
 * One of our paper is accepted by SIGIR 2019!
 * One of our paper is accepted by AAAI 2019!